royalgraphx/DarwinKVM/docs/docs/04-Configs/01-VMCascadeLake/07-PlatformInfo.md

 Press [enter] to return...
 ```

+{: .warning }
+Make sure that you are using an invalid serial number!
+When visiting the [Check Device Coverage](https://checkcoverage.apple.com/) page on Apple's website, your serial number should not report an exising Mac, and you should get an error message such as "Please enter a valid serial number".

 To fill out the information on your config.plist, refer to the following chart to convert across.